Bayern Munich sack Nagelsmann and appoint Tuchel

 Bayern confirmed assistant coaches Dino Toppmoller, Benjamin Gluck and Xaver Zembrod have also left the club.

-Tuchel, also formerly of Borussia Dortmund and Paris St-Germain, won the Champions League with Chelsea in May 2021 and was voted World Coach of the Year following that campaign.
+Tuchel won the Champions League with Chelsea in May 2021 - one of three trophies won in 20 months at Stamford Bridge - and was voted World Coach of the Year following that campaign.

+But the German, also formerly of Borussia Dortmund and Paris St-Germain, was sacked on new Chelsea owner Todd Boehly's 100th day in charge in September, following a 1-0 defeat by Dinamo Zagreb in the Champions League.

+Bayern's next game is against league leaders Dortmund on Saturday, 1 April.